Sniffy2019/Deep-State-weekender/README.md

 ### Links to additional pages are in the assets folder.

-[A link to GitHub] (https://github.com/Sniffy2019/Love-to-Read)
+[A link to GitHub] (https://github.com/Sniffy2019/Deep-State-weekender)

-Using Gitpod or code anywhere and using the terminal $ python3 -m http.server then using port 8000 will show the web page.
+Using  code anywhere and using the terminal $ python3 -m http.server then using port 8000 will show the web page.